beardage/orlock.nvim/README.md

 require('orlock').colors()
 ```

-This will return the folowing table
+This will return the following table

 ![colors](./assets/colors.png)